Geocoding is the act of converting a named entity to a spatial

 The basic return can be converted to a POINT representation by

-setting pt = TRUE
+setting pt = TRUE.

 geocode("Fort Collins", pt = TRUE) |>